-1 credit.
-1 hour.
-(Independent Study 1 hour.)
+1-3 credits.
+1-3 hours.
+(Independent Study 1-3 hours.)
+Prerequisite: SPDR 100.

 An independent study in speech, theatre or debate.
 Students will work in a professional environment designed to give them professional work experience in a selected program area.
 Student may also choose to do an independent project under the supervision of a faculty member.
 Those students selecting work in a professional environment will also be under the supervision of the director or supervisor for the selected work environment.